What is Counselling?

 I help all sorts of people with all sorts of problems to make small changes for their betterment and well-being.

 Less anxiety and worry

 Better communication skills

 What is Cognitive Behaviour Therapy (CBT)?

-CBT is a talking therapy that looks at how you think about yourself, the world and other people around you.
+CBT is an evaded talking therapy that looks at how you think about yourself, the world and other people around you.
 CBT believes that 'we feel the way we think' and by changing our automatic negative thoughts to more healthy ones you will feel happier about yourself and life.

 It's a short-term, goal-oriented psychotherapy treatment that takes a hands-on, practical approach to problem-solving.